AsheBlade/ShadowArchive/_posts/2020-05-08-Amfam_Work_Timeline.md

 Mar05 | First day of work at Amfam
 Mar05 - Mar13 | Transaction work from Arun
 Mar16 - Mar20 | Getting access; Start working at home | wasn't doing anything productive, <br> was even playing games during day.
-Mar23 | Finally, I recreated the multipolicy issue; <br>Find out where is batch.xml and where is transaction.dat | So I actually wasn't working on anything before today.
+Mar23 | Finally, I recreated the multipolicy issue; <br>Find out where is batch.xml and where is transaction.dat | So I actually wasn't working on anything before this day.
  | No more specific record of work starting Mar23
 Near end of March | multipolicy fixed with MulPolNum_i About April 6th | detected double press F9 issue